jackmaden/philosophybreak/src/pages/articles/aristotle-on-the-3-types-of-friendship-and-how-they-enrich-life/index.md

 >When men are friends they have no need of justice, while when they are just they need friendship as well, and the truest form of justice is thought to be a friendly quality.

 So what makes a friendship?
-What draws us to some people, and not others?
+What bonds us to some people, and not others?

 Aristotle suggests we’re drawn to people for one or a combination of the following reasons: because they are useful to us in some way, because we enjoy their company, or because we approve of or admire their character.